Russian jet intercepts US Navy plane

 Washington (CNN)A Russian Su-27 fighter jet performed an "unprofessional" intercept of a US Navy P-8 surveillance plane while it was flying in international airspace over the Baltic Sea Tuesday, two defense officials told CNN.

-The Russian jet came within about 20 feet of the US aircraft, one official said.
+The Russian jet came within about 20 feet of the US aircraft, one official said, adding that the encounter lasted about nine minutes.

+The intercept was described by officials as safe but unprofessional, though a US Navy official told CNN that the Navy does not officially classify aerial encounters that way.
+The Navy classifies aviation intercepts simply as either safe or unsafe.

 Lt.
 Cdr.
 Zach Harrell, a spokesman for US Naval Forces Europe, declined to comment on the specific incident, saying, "US Navy ships and aircraft routinely interact with military units from other countries."